 Consultancy, INSET & CPD

 Pamela is in demand as a CPD and INSET leader who provides high-quality workshops and programmes for individual schools, local authorities and educational organisations across the UK and overseas.
-Having recently concluded a ten-year partnership with North Runnymede Learning Partnership, she is now developing an on-going project with Bourne Westfield Primary Academy, Lincolnshire.
+Having recently concluded a ten-year partnership with North Runnymede Learning Partnership, she is now beginning to plan a collaboration, on behalf of the Arts Society, West Wycombe with Discover Bucks Museum in Aylesbury.

 Bespoke programmes and courses are designed to meet colleagues’ particular needs in developing the knowledge, skills and confidence to use whole class drama for learning in and across the curriculum to enhance creativity and raise achievement.
 Practical work is underpinned by her deep knowledge of how and why drama enables learning and Pamela supports this with a wide range of teaching and planning materials.